Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 	- The carry of the posit exponent:
 		- 0,001,111,<span style="color:red">0</span> $\rightarrow$
 		- 0,01,000,<span style="color:red">00</span>
-		- regime bit shorter, freed one fraction bit.
+		- regime one bit shorter, freed one fraction bit.
 	- If the full value exponent is closer to zero -> regime bit is shorter -> more space for fraction -> which means more precision.
 	- Under same $es$, conversion between n-bits requires only remove/pad zeros.
 ![center h:240](paper_speech_image/posit_example.png)